Investin-pro/Investin_docs/docs/manager.md

 ## Fund creation

 === "Solana"
-    Managers are required to interact with Investin smart contracts to create funds.
-Since the function call is a interaction with on chain contracts managers are required to pay fee which estimates to around 0.0144 Sol.
+    Managers are required to interact with the Investin Program to create funds.
+Unique PDAs are created for each fund which would hold custody of the assets.
+The cost of creating funds is around ~0.02 Sol which is primarily the rent of the Fund Account to account the state of the Fund.
 Only one fund can be created per address.

     ```yaml
     FundInstruction::Initialize { min_amount, min_return, performance_fee_percentage }